-Admit it, you look forward more to a restaurant’s chips and salsa than its actual menu items sometimes.
-That’s okay, because complimentary or otherwise, a good order of chips and salsa can be poetry.
-It's crunchy, salty, sometimes warm tortilla chips — flour, corn, whichever.
-It’s spicy salsa, chunky and vegetal or thin and extra hot.
-They’re all a winner.
+Admit it: Sometimes, you look forward more to a restaurant’s chips and salsa than its actual menu items.
+That’s okay!
+Complimentary or not, a good order of chips and salsa can be poetry.
+Here are 11 restaurants in the Valley doing the combo correctly.

 Vecina3433 North 56th Street

 It’s no secret we are fans of Vecina, a new restaurant in Arcadia serving some top-notch ceviche and cocktails.
 So, it’s no surprise to share this: It also has great chips and salsa, and they’re $5 during happy hour.
 While we like the roasted tomato salsa, the creamy habanero salsa is incredible.
 The secret ingredient is butter … and maybe love?
 Chef-owner James Fox has been making this salsa for more than 10 years and served a version of it at his wedding.

 Arrive at Arriba Mexican Grill, or just Arriba’s if you’re a frequent guest, and some complimentary chips and salsa come soon after the menus are slapped down.
 The chips are perfect restaurant-style, ultra-thin, salty, pretty warm at first.
 Served right alongside them is a dish of chunky, mild to medium salsa, and a creamy bean dip.
 But here’s you're last pro tip: Ask for a side of the hot salsa, and a server will bring you a cup of bright red sauce with an extra kick.